 Two truths and a lie

-This classic game works for both in-person and virtual settings.
-Each team member shares three statements about themselves, two true and one false.
-Other team members guess which statement is the lie.
+Each team member shares three statements about themselves: two true, one false.
+The group guesses which is the lie.

-Why it works: This simple team building exercise encourages team members to share personal information in a low-pressure way, helping new team members integrate while letting established colleagues discover something new about each other.
+This exercise encourages people to share personal information in a low-pressure way, helping new team members integrate while letting established colleagues discover something unexpected about each other.

 Office trivia

 Create questions about your workplace, team history, or industry.
-Divide your group into smaller teams that compete to answer correctly.
-Keep questions lighthearted, mixing facts about the company with fun questions about colleagues' preferences.
+Divide into smaller teams that compete to answer correctly.
+Mix facts about the company with fun questions about colleagues' preferences.

 This activity challenges teams to recall shared experiences while creating friendly competition.
-It's particularly effective for team building events that include both tenured employees and recent hires.
+It's particularly effective for internal company events that include both tenured employees and recent hires.

 One-word check-in

 At the start of team calls, ask each person to share one word describing how they're feeling.
-The following person explains their word before sharing their own.
+The next person explains their word before sharing their own.

-While deceptively simple, this exercise builds verbal communication skills and helps team members understand each other's current state.
-It takes just a few minutes but creates space for genuine connection.
+While deceptively simple, this builds verbal communication skills and helps team members understand each other's current state.
+It takes two to three minutes but creates space for genuine connection.

-From quick energizers to deeper connection activities, we've compiled 75+ icebreaker games organized by time, team size, and outcome.
+Looking for more ways to warm up your meetings?
+We've compiled 75+ icebreaker games organized by time, team size, and outcome.

 Team building activities that encourage creative thinking

-The best team building exercises create situations in which team members must collaborate, communicate, and think creatively to complete tasks.
+The best exercises create situations where team members must collaborate, communicate, and think creatively under constraints.

 Human knot